OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/public-s3-bucket.md

 This documentation was prepared on 2022-01-20.

 This section describes how to to create a public static website using CloudFront and content provided by a public static website using an S3 bucket.
+Additionally, it describes how to set up CloudFront so that HTTPS is used by requesting a SSL Certificate.
 This example will use the S3 public static website URL and **not** the S3 bucket address.

 ```